HOW CAN I OBTAIN A HERITAGE PLAQUE FOR MY BUILDING?

 Option 2: If your home has had more than two owners:

 – Go to Edmonton’s Land Title Office and have title search performed on your property.
 The Land Titles Office is located in the John E. Brownlee Building at 10365 – 97th Street.
-The phone number there is: (780) 422-4290.
-The office is hidden in a corner behind the main area.
-So, don’t get into a big line-up in the main area.
-You’ll need the lot number, etc., which is usually associated with your real property report when you buy your house.
+The phone number there is: (780) 427 4166.
+The office is hidden in a corner behind the main area so don’t get into the line-up in the main area.

 Every time a building is sold, a new Land Title form is created.
 Expect to pay $10.00 per each time the property changed hands.
 A home with 10 previous owners could have 10 Land Titles.
 This could cost as much as $100.